 It is also said to help in the prevention of cancer, beautification of the skin, hair, nails and a host of other benefits.

 So if you are not eating those carrots that are withering in the refrigerator why not just blend them?

-There are many ways how this juice can be done but my favorite is adding a tin of Supligen and a bottle of Guinness to it :-)
+There are many ways how this juice can be done but one of my favorite, and a traditional favourite here is to add a tin of Supligen and a bottle of Guinness or Dragon stout to it :-)